awsdocs/aws-step-functions-developer-guide/doc_source/connectors-iam-templates.md

 ## Synchronous vs\.
 Asynchronous IAM Policies<a name="connectors-iam-sync-async"></a>

 For synchronous connections \(those ending in `.sync`\), additional permissions are needed to monitor and receive a response from the API actions of connected services\.
 The related policies need more permissions than non\-synchronous connected services\.
-See [Connect to Resources](connectors-resource.md) for information on synchronous connections\.
+See [Connect to Resources](connectors-resource.md) for information about synchronous connections\.

 **Note**
 Review these templates to understand how Step Functions creates your IAM policies, and as an example of how to manually create IAM policies for Step Functions when working with other AWS services\.
-For more information on Step Functions service integration, see: [AWS Service Integrations](concepts-connectors.md)
+For more information about Step Functions service integration, see [AWS Service Integrations](concepts-connectors.md)\.

 **Topics**
 + [Dynamic vs\.
 Static Resources](#connectors-iam-dynamic-static)